ONTAP 9 Manuals ( CA08871-402 )

 How to recover data in ONTAP after a ransomware attack

 When an attack is suspected, the system takes a volume Snapshot copy at that point in time and locks that copy.
-If the attack is confirmed later, the volume can be restored to this proactively taken snapshot, minimizing the data loss.
+If the attack is confirmed later, the volume can be restored using the ARP Snapshot copy.

 Locked Snapshot copies cannot be deleted by normal means.
 However, if you decide later to mark the attack as a false positive, the locked copy will be deleted.

-With the knowledge of the affected files and the time of attack, it is possible to selectively recover the affected files from various Snapshot copies, rather than simply reverting the whole volume to one of the snapshots.
+With the knowledge of the affected files and the time of attack, it is possible to selectively recover the affected files from various Snapshot copies, rather than simply reverting the whole volume to one of the Snapshot copies.

 ARP thus builds on proven ONTAP data protection and disaster recovery technology to respond to ransomware attacks.
 See the following topics for more information on recovering data.